 “For me the CS-80 is the greatest synthesiser ever made,” he enthuses.
 “It’s the most important synthesiser in my career and the best analogue synthesiser design there has ever been.
 It was a brilliant instrument, though unfortunately not a very successful one.
 It needs a lot of practice if you want to be able to play it properly, and because of the way the keyboard works, it’s quite a hard instrument to master.
 But at the same time, it’s the only synthesiser I could describe as being a real instrument, mainly because of these characteristics.
 I went to great lengths to obtain one.
 It’s such a good instrument, I still use it in my studio today.”

 After reviewing the recordings, it was decided that they could be the basis for a potential album.
 Final production work was completed and, in January 1980, Short Stories by Jon & Vangelis was released.
-I Hear You Now, the first single, became a hit, which in turn made Short Stories an equally successful album.
+I Hear You Now, the first single, became a hit, which in turn made Short Stories an equal success.
 The partnership would see the release of two further albums in the 1980s: The Friends Of Mr Cairo and Private Collection.
 There was a hit single with I’ll Find My Way Home from the former album, whose State Of Independence also became a hit for Donna Summer when she released her version of the song in 1982, produced by Quincy Jones.

 Today it’s clear that Vangelis has mixed feelings about these albums.
 “Although there were hit singles and so on, I was very uncomfortable about participating in all the promotion that such success demanded,” he states.
 “I didn’t enjoy appearing on shows like Top Of The Pops.
 I was very uneasy with it.
-At the same time I am fond of pieces such as Horizon [the side-long piece on the album Private Collection].”
+At the same time I am fond of pieces such as Horizon [the side-long piece on Private Collection].”

 The early 1980s would also see Vangelis reaching new heights as a film soundtrack composer.
 His 1981 soundtrack to Hugh Hudson’s film Chariots Of Fire, set around the 1924 Olympic Games in Paris, is one of the all-time defining motion picture scores.
 The entire score and the Titles movement in particular have become synonymous with the spirit of the Olympic movement.

 Hudson’s original intention had been to use L’Enfant from Vangelis’ soundtrack album Opéra Sauvage for the film’s opening sequence, but was persuaded that a newly written piece would be better suited to the images.
+“I didn’t want to do period music,” he recalls.
+“I wanted to compose something that was both contemporary and still fitting with the imagery and feel of the film.”

-“It’s very rewarding for me to know that through the years, the music for Chariots Of Fire seems to have given, and still does, so much pleasure and a feeling of optimism to so many people around the world.”
+Subsequently, Chariots Of Fire won Vangelis an Academy Award for Best Original Score in 1981.
+The single Titles and the album became huge international successes.
+“It’s very rewarding for me to know that through the years, the music seems to have given, and still does, so much pleasure and a feeling of optimism to so many people around the world.”

 Such success led to an increase in soundtrack work, most notably in 1982 when he was commissioned to provide the score for Ridley Scott’s Blade Runner, and Japanese director Koreyoshi Kurahara’s Antarctica.